-Born from an idea driven by exploration, Matt Cooley and Olivia Laux's Cloth & Flame—the dining series' name is a clever nod to the cloth envelope and flame used in ballooning (the couple is also the proprietors of Float Balloon Tours)—provides both ardent adventurers and gastronomes with the opportunity to dine in some of the most unique spaces across the Grand Canyon State.
+Born from an idea driven by exploration, Matt Cooley and Olivia Laux's Cloth & Flame—the dining series' name is a clever nod to the cloth envelope and flame used in ballooning (the couple's first business was a hot air balloon service)—provides both ardent adventurers and gastronomes with the opportunity to dine in some of the most unique spaces across the Grand Canyon State.

 The series hosted its first desert dinner in December of 2016.
 Since then, Cloth & Flame has set the table in locations throughout Arizona, the Southwest and beyond; from a hilltop in Carmel, California, to the picturesque Slide Rock State Park in Sedona and along the Arizona/Utah border.

 The entire experience begins at the pick-up location.
 Here guests can mix-and-mingle, grab a cup of coffee or enjoy other refreshments prior to departing.
 Once everyone has arrived, guests hop aboard a fleet of passenger vans or a '70s Blue Bird bus and caravan to the destination.
 Upon arrival, revelers are greeted by a dressed long, chic wood table and inviting benches; and sometimes the sound of live music or a spirited welcome cocktail.

 The length of a typical dinner is about 3.5 hours from pickup to drop off.
 "We encourage our guests to sit back, relax and put away their phones and watches, and enjoy the experience for what it is," says Matt.